BadgerCode/emojichat/README.md

 ## Credits
-eChat used as a starting point- https://github.com/Exho1/eChat/
+* eChat used as a starting point- https://github.com/Exho1/eChat/
+* Blur function created by Chessnut from NutScript